Martina Baumann, Dr. sc. ETH

 - CAB F61.2

 I am interested in the intersection of basic research and the clinic.
-In addition, I am passionate about communication, which for me is about breaking complex facts down into digestible pieces of information and help connecting people, research groups and sponsors who share a vision for working on a brighter tomorrow.
+In addition, I am passionate about communication.
+I break complex facts down into digestible pieces of information and help connecting people, research groups and sponsors who share a vision for working on a brighter tomorrow.

+The combination of scientific facts and communication is my thing!
 I studied Biochemistry and obtained my Doctoral Degree from ETH in the Department of Materials Science, working on tailored bionanomaterials via self-assembly techniques, mimicking structures from mother nature.
-Before I joined the Biomedical Informatics Group, I worked in communication and public relations for the healthcare industry and fundraising and philanthropic projects for higher education.
-The combination of scientific facts and communication is my thing!
+Before joining the Biomedical Informatics Group, I worked in communication and public relations for the healthcare industry and fundraising and philanthropic projects for higher education.

 Abstract Small amphiphilic peptides are attractive building blocks to design biocompatible supramolecular structures via self-assembly, with applications in, for example, drug delivery, tissue engineering, and nanotemplating.
 We address the influence of systematical changes in the amino acid sequence of such peptides on the self-assembled macromolecular structures.
 For cationic-head surfactant-like eight-residue peptides, the apolar tail amino acids were chosen to systematically vary the propensity to form an alpha-helical secondary structure while conserving the overall hydrophobicity of the sequence.
 Characterization of the supramolecular structures indicates that for short peptides a beta-sheet secondary structure correlates with ribbonlike assemblies while random-coil and alpha-helical secondary structures correlate with assembly of rods.